• Skip to main content

 Layered zucchini parmesan on a white scalloped plate with a skillet in the background and an orange napkin.

-*Pepperoni Pizza Mac and Cheese (pictured below)
+Pepperoni Pizza Mac and Cheese (pictured below) -

 For those times when you can’t decide what to make for dinner, I suggest you whip up this Pizza Mac & Cheese.
-It’s a cross between two of your favorite things... pizza, and mac and cheese.
+It’s a cross between two of your favorite things... pizza and mac and cheese.
 Your family will thank you!

 Pepperoni Pizza Macaroni and Cheese in a skillet with a pizza box in the background

-*Eggplant and Zucchini Lasagna (pictured below)
+Eggplant and Zucchini Lasagna (pictured below) -

 An Eggplant and Zucchini Lasagna in a white baking dish with basil leaves.

-The easy instructions for making classic marinara:
+The step-by-step photo instructions for making classic marinara:

-• Add 1 teaspoon dried basil, and 1 teaspoon dried oregano.
+• Add 1 teaspoon dried basil, and 1 teaspoon dried oregano. *Note - crush them in the palm of your hand for maximum flavor.
+Sauté for 3-4 minutes.

 • Reduce the heat to low and add 3 cans (28 ounces) tomato puree, 1 can (28 ounces) petite diced tomatoes, 2 tablespoons tomato paste, 2 tablespoons extra virgin olive oil, and a chunk of the rind of a block of Parmesan cheese (optional but adds amazing flavor).